Blog

 I Use Instacart 98% of the Time Because Grocery Stores Destroy Me

-Grocery stores cost me 5 spoons.
+Grocery stores cost me 5 energy units.
 Loud intercoms, navigating crowds, workers forcing small talk.
-Even with Theraspecs and headphones at 8 AM, still 2-3 spoons.
-Instacart costs 0 spoons.
+Even with Theraspecs and headphones at 8 AM, still 2-3 energy.
+Instacart costs 0 energy units.
 Not convenience—accommodation.

 See Full Post